From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

+The cluster blaster does not always induce electronic defects in the shocked clusters.
+To identify which cluster blasting induced electronic defects as well, the next stage of SolDeg is to measure the orbital localization of the electronic states in the a-Si/c-Si stacks with shocked clusters.

-The localization of Kohn-Sham orbitals was computed in detail for computer generated a-Si/c-Si structures using the inverse participation ratio (IPR) method.
+We determined the localization of the Kohn-Sham electronic orbitals in the a-Si/c-Si structures before and after the cluster blasting by using the inverse participation ratio (IPR) method.
 The IPR for an eigenstate $\Psi_n$ is given as:

-Where $a_{ni}$ is the coefficient of ith basis set orbital in nth Kohn-Sham orbital $\Psi_n$ ($\Psi_n=\Sigma_{i=1}^I{a_{ni}\phi_i}$) and I is the total number of basis set orbitals used in DFT calculations.
+where $a_{ni}$ is the coefficient of $i^{th}$ basis set orbital in $n^{th}$ Kohn-Sham orbital $\Psi_n$ ($\Psi_n=\Sigma_{i=1}^I{a_{ni}\phi_i}$) and \textit{I} is the total number of basis set orbitals used in the DFT calculation.
 The higher the IPR, the higher the degree of localization.
-The IPR for a completely extended state (extended equally on all the atoms) is close to zero, and for a completely localized state (located on only one atom) is one.
+The IPR for a state extended equally over all atoms is close to zero (~ O(1/N)), and for a state completely localized state on only one atom is one.

-Fig.~\ref{ipr}(a) indicates the calculated IPR of all the Kohn-Sham orbitals obtained from DFT versus their energy for a typical a-Si/c-Si.
-In agreement with our previous discussion, it's clear that the localization of the orbitals inside the mobility gap is much higher than that of its outside.
-The mobilty gap is assinged from 5.5 to 7 eV based on the observed relatively sharp transition between localized and extended states identifying the valence/conduction mobility edge.
+Fig.~\ref{ipr}(a) shows the IPRs, calculated for all Kohn-Sham orbitals obtained by DFT as a function of their energy for a typical a-Si/c-Si stack.
+Visibly, the majority of the electronic states are localized in the energy region of 5.5-7 eV, lying between the conduction band and the valence band.
+This region can be identified as a mobility gap because the electronic states are localized within.
+In contrast, the majority of the states are delocalized inside the conduction and valence bands.
+It is recalled that the mobility gap often differs somewhat from the density of states (DOS) gap, since the electronic states in the tails of the conduction and valence bands can be localized, separated from the delocalized continuum of band states by a "mobility edge".

-In order to define localized structural defects, we rearrange Eq. \ref{IPR-Eq} as follow:
+In order to determine the localization of the electronic orbitals more we rearrange Eq. \ref{IPR-Eq} as follows:

-Where $a_{nkj}$ is the coefficient of jth atomic orbital belonging to the kth atom in the nth Kohn-Sham orbital.
-J is the total number of atomic orbitals used in DFT calculations which belong only to the kth atom in the supercell.
-Eq. \ref{IPR-Eq} and \ref{IPRk-Eq} are basically the same and give exactly the same IPR values versus energy with the difference being that Eq. \ref{IPRk-Eq} enabels us to calculate IPR values as a function of atoms by defining a quantiy namely $IPR_{nkj}$ as follow: \cite{Reza}
+where $a_{nkj}$ is the coefficient of $j^{th}$ atomic orbital belonging to the $k^{th}$ atom in the $n^{th}$ Kohn-Sham orbital. \textit{J} is the total number of atomic orbitals used in DFT calculations, which belong only to the $k^{th}$ atom in the supercell, and \textit{K} is the total number of atoms inside the supercell.
+We introduced the concept of Eq. \ref{IPRk-Eq} because it is capable of identifying not only that an electronic state is localized, but the location of the atom where it is localized as well by defining a quantity $IPR_{nkj}$ as follows: \cite{Reza}